joachimheintz/draw2Svg/README.md

 # drawSvg

+*This is fork to drawSvg, in which we try to readjust its coordinate system to follow SVG standard*

 A Python 3 library for programmatically generating SVG images (vector drawings) and rendering them or displaying them in a Jupyter notebook.

 Most common SVG tags are supported and others can easily be added by writing a small subclass of `DrawableBasicElement` or `DrawableParentElement`.